MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-This webpage is last updated on **2023/1/21**.
+This webpage is last updated on **2023/1/26**.

 Happy Chinese New Year!
-Haven't celebrated it with my family for three years since COVID19 outbreak!

 ## Research Interest